karlarao/tiddlywiki/README.md

 Follow this howto to enable git pages https://github.blog/2016-12-09-publishing-with-github-pages-now-as-easy-as-1-2-3/

-Execute the following inside your git repo to sync the local files git pages:
+Execute the following inside your git repo to sync the local files to git pages:

 **_execute this on 1st commit_**
 ```